jubetz/cldemo-netq2/README.md

 From **server01**:
 * `sudo docker node ls` to verify that all four servers are in the swarm
-* `sudo docker service ps apache_web` to see the three apache containers deployed
+* `sudo docker service ps apache_web` to see the four apache containers deployed

 Log into to FRR on **server01**:
 * `sudo docker exec -it cumulus-roh /usr/bin/vtysh` to attach to the FRR process